 - Patch management refers to the process of identifying, testing, deploying, and verifying patches for operating systems and applications found on devices to increase your security and prevent exploitation.

-- Cyber Incident response planning & testing
+Cyber incident response planning & testing

 - Incident response is a term used to describe the process by which an organisation handles a data breach or cyberattack, including the way the organisation attempts to manage the consequences of the attack or breach.